Testing and Publishing

 - The Amplitude dashboard opens your application URL in a new tab.

-- The dashboard waits (approximately 10 seconds) for a message from the Guides and Surveys SDK running on your page.
+- The dashboard waits about 10 seconds for a message from the Guides and Surveys SDK running on your page.

-- The SDK receives this information and displays the preview.
+- The SDK receives the preview information and displays the preview.

 This communication relies on the browser's window.postMessage API to pass messages between the dashboard and your application.